asadhikari90/python/README.md

 1. Configure .env file to include all environment vars.
 These vars will be used for authenticating into the LD api, database for auditing, and settings for determine who should be deleted.
-2. Make sure  3.x.x is installed on your running machine
+2. Make sure  3.x.x is installed on your running machine.
 3. In terminal run pip install -r requirements.txt
 3. Once these configurations are made the script will do the following
         1. Query launch darkly and get a list of all users who have not logged in LAUNCH_DARKLY_THRESHOLD of days